PelionIoT/mbl-docs/Docs/get_mbl_on_device/provision_developer.md

     You must pass in:

-    * A name for your developer certificate.
-Because we passed in the optional argument `--create-dev-cert`, MBL CLI will create a new developer certificate with the given name, then save it in the Team Store for use with other devices.
-If we had omitted this option, MBL CLI would search the Team Store for a developer certificate with the given name.
+    * `<cert-name>`: A name for your developer certificate.

+    Depending on whether or not you use the optional argument `--create-dev-cert`, MBL CLI will either create a new certificate (if you used the argument) or search for an existing one with that name in the Team Store (if you didn't use the argument).

-    * The path to the `update_default_resources.c` file created using the manifest tool.
+    * `<update-cert-path>`: The path to the `update_default_resources.c` file you created earlier using the manifest tool.

     MBL CLI injects the certificates into your selected device's secure storage.